 Conventions are: West is towards Rotterdam Jct., Right is towards Canada, Diverge is facing point going West.

 Union Sq.: Boston & Albany/NYC/PC/CR/CSX Grand Junction Branch crosses on diamonds, receiving tracks for Mystic Jct. hump yard crossed above in multi-track through truss bridge removed circa 2000.
-Double track main with industrial running tracks on either side from beyond diamonds to West Cambridge.
+Double track main with industrial running tracks on either side from beyond B&A diamonds to West Cambridge.

 West Cambridge: Watertown Branch diverges L., Lexington Branch (former through route to Billerica) diverges R. Small freight yard on R (now MBTA maintenance facility), local industries in Fresh Pond area on both sides of tracks.

 Hill Crossing: Hill Crossing Freight Cutoff (former Central Mass.
 RR route from Somerville Jct. on NH Route) converges R. Central Mass. single track parallel on R to Clematis Brook through 1954.

 Waverly: Tracks depressed for grade crossing elimination in early 1950s, which also eliminated the separate Central Mass. line.

 Clematis Brook: Central Mass.
 Branch diverges R, interlocking and crossover after grade separation project.

 Beaver Brook: After 1958, east end of single track segment to Waltham implemented to provide clearance for TOFC traffic.